Non-degenerate Marginal-Likelihood Calibration with Application to Quantum Characterization: A marginal-likelihood KOH approach for large data sets

 \subsection{A Markov Chain Monte Carlo sampling algorithm}

-We generate samples from parameter posteriors $\Pr(\bt, \ba | {\bf y}_n)$ in \eqref{Bayes_rule} using a Metropolis-within-Gibbs sampling strategy.
-The algorithm iteratively generates a sequence of samples, forming a Markov chain, whose distribution approaches the target distribution of parameters in the limit; see, e.g., \cite{Gelman_etal:04} and the references therein for details on MCMC sampling techniques.
-The algorithm consists of two interactive parts: a Gibbs sampler and a Metropolis sampler.
-In each iteration, Gibbs sampling is employed to sample from the joint distribution $\Pr (\bt, \ba | {\bf y}_n)$ of the parameters by first sampling $\ba$ from $\Pr(\ba | \bt, {\bf y}_n)$ and then sampling $\bt$ from $\Pr(\bt | \ba, {\bf y}_n)$ by utilizing two separate Metropolis steps, one for $\ba$ and one for $\bt$.
-The details of the algorithm are summarized in Algorithm \ref{ALG_MG}.
+We now present a Metropolis-within-Gibbs sampling strategy to generate samples from the parameter posterior distribution $\Pr (\bt, \ba | {\bf y}_n)$, as described in \eqref{Bayes_rule}.
+This algorithm iteratively generates a sequence of samples to form a Markov chain, whose distribution converges to the target posterior distribution in the limit; for details on MCMC sampling techniques, see \cite{Gelman_etal:04} and related references.
+The sampling strategy consists of two interactive components: a Gibbs sampler and a Metropolis sampler.
+In each iteration, Gibbs sampling is used to sample from the joint distribution $\Pr (\bt, \ba | {\bf y}_n)$.
+Specifically, the algorithm first samples $\ba$ from $\Pr(\ba | \bt, {\bf y}_n)$ and then samples $\bt$ from $\Pr(\bt | \ba, {\bf y}_n)$, utilizing separate Metropolis steps for each parameter set.
+The detailed steps of the algorithm are summarized in Algorithm \ref{ALG_MG}.

-{\bf Prior distributions.} In general, the choice of prior is problem dependent and is often based on expert opinion.
-Assuming that model parameters and hyper-parameters are independent, we can write
+A few remarks about the choice of prior and proposal distributions, as well as convergence monitoring in Algorithm \ref{ALG_MG}, follow.

-We then may consider different types of priors for $\bt$ and $\ba$, such as uniform priors, taking into account any information that may be available to us before the data is collected.
-For instance, we know that the hyper-parameters $\ba$ are all positive, or we may have information about the range of model parameters $\bt$; see Section \ref{sec:results} for examples.
+\paragraph{I. Prior distributions.} The choice of prior distributions for the parameters $\bt$ and $\ba$ should be based on any existing knowledge or assumptions about the system.
+Priors can be non-informative (e.g., uniform distributions) to reflect a lack of strong prior knowledge.
+They can also be informative (e.g., Gaussian distributions) to incorporate specific prior beliefs.
+For instance, we know that the hyper-parameters $\ba$ are all positive, or we may have information about the range of model parameters $\bt$; see Section \ref{sec:quantum_char} for examples.
+Additionally, by assuming that the model parameters and hyper-parameters are independent, we can express the joint prior as $Pr(\bt,\ba)=Pr(\bt)Pr(\ba)$.
+Selecting appropriate priors is essential to ensure that the posterior distribution accurately reflects both the data and any prior knowledge.

-{\bf Proposal distributions.} In the present work, we use uniform random walk proposals to generate new samples $\tilde{\ba}$ and $\tilde{\bt}$ from current samples $\ba^{(m)}$ and $\bt^{(m)}$:
+\paragraph{II.
+Proposal distributions.} The efficiency of the Metropolis sampling steps heavily depends on the choice of proposal distributions.
+These distributions determine the candidate values for the parameters in each iteration.
+A well-chosen proposal distribution should allow the algorithm to explore the parameter space efficiently while maintaining an adequate acceptance rate.
+Common choices include Gaussian proposals centered at the current parameter values, with the variance controlling the step size.
+Adaptive proposal schemes can also be used to dynamically adjust the step size during the sampling process; see, e.g., \cite{haario2001adaptive}.
+In Section \ref{sec:quantum_char}, we use uniform random walk proposals to generate new samples $\tilde{\ba}$ and $\tilde{\bt}$ from current samples $\ba^{(m)}$ and $\bt^{(m)}$: